gidra5/uni/obsidian_vault/Modules.md

 import resolution:
 1. If string is a relative path - import file relative to the source file
 2. If string is absolute path - resolve as if it starts from project's root directory
-3. If path refers to a module file - load as a module, if refers to a script file - load as a script, otherwise load as a binary.
+3. If path refers to a module file - load as a module,
+4. If path refers to a script file - load as a script,
+5. If path refers to any other type of file - load as a binary array.
-4. Otherwise resolve as an external dependency using some kind of a table.
+6. Otherwise resolve string as an external dependency using some kind of a table.
+7. Resolse rest of the path and relative to dependancy's package.

+runtime binary import:
+1. read symbol mapping
+2. get function pointer
+3. during call jump to call translator passing the functions pointer and other args
+4. load module into memory or smthing
+5. during compilation read module's interface and resolve any calls to symbols from it

 [modules stuff](https://thunderseethe.dev/posts/whats-in-a-module/)